Paolo Signorelli (politician): D'Amato assassination

 On 23 June 1980, magistrate Mario Amato, appointed to resume the investigation of assassinated judge Vittorio Occorsio into the activities of the Italian extra-parliamentarian right, was himself assassinated in Rome by, as it was subsequently established, a group of NAR members.
 Arrests were issued for various persons, including Signorelli.
 In the 1986 trial, while Giusva Fioravanti, Francesca Mambro, and Gilberto Cavallini were convicted for murder and sentenced to life imprisonment, Signorelli was acquitted.

 Incarceration

 After his initial arrest, Signorelli remained incarcerated.
-He was eventually allowed to return to his home in 1987 under a regime of house arrest following a campaign led by Radical Party MP Laura Arconti, who went on hunger strike in order to publicize Signorelli's situation.
+He was eventually allowed to return to his home in 1987 under a regime of house arrest following a campaign led by Radical Party MP Laura Arconti, who went on hunger strike in order to publicise Signorelli's situation.
 The decision to allow Signorelli to return home was taken by Socialist Party MP and Minister of Justice Giuliano Vassalli.
-He regained full freedom of movement after almost ten years.
+Almost ten years after he was allowed back home, all restrictions of movement were lifted.